lkmariobros/portalwizard/README.md

 BETTER_AUTH_SECRET="your-strong-random-secret-for-better-auth-sessions" # Min 32 chars
 AUTH_TRUST_HOST="true" # For local dev with HTTP; set to false in production if using HTTPS proxy correctly

-# CORS Origin for tRPC requests from the frontend
+# Frontend URL for CORS Access-Control-Allow-Origin header in tRPC responses
+# This is used by apps/server/src/app/trpc/[trpc]/route.ts to allow credentialed requests.
-CORS_ORIGIN="http://localhost:3000" # Frontend URL; update for production
+FRONTEND_URL="http://localhost:3000" # Frontend URL (e.g., http://localhost:3000 or your production frontend domain); update for production

 # Optional: If using primary-after-mutation middleware with separate primary DB URL
 # PRIMARY_DATABASE_URL="your-direct-primary-db-connection-string"